 Break the habit

 It is very hard to break the habit as our Sunday run pace is so hard ingrained in our brains.
 It's our natural and comfortable 'steady running pace'.
 Try and run a little slower and you'll soon find, unless you are concentrating, that you'll just drift back to Sunday pace that you are accustomed to.
-Our Sunday run pace is generally just below the point at which breathing becomes so labored that we can hold a conversation.
+We've talked and blogged repeatedly about Maffetone pace, which is just below the aerobic threshold and why this slow running has so many benefits.

 Take a hike

-If you are training for ultra distance next year, then you'll probably benefit significantly by changing your focus completely from a long run to a long hike.
+If you are training for ultra distance next year, then you'll probably benefit significantly by changing your focus completely from a long run to a long trek/hike.
+You need to understand that you can't go out and 'run steady' for 10 hours on Sunday... it's not physically possible.
 Start with 3-4 hours and progress to 6 over an 8 week period.
 On all the climbs you should walk and keep your HR down (important - don't try and run the climbs and then react by walking when your HR goes too high, forget the running, walk from the off).
 Brisk walk or jog flat sections and then jog the downhills.
 It is particularly important to jog the downhills as this is where most damage occurs during ultra events.
 Uphills may tax your heart and lungs, but downhills damage your legs.

 Now is a good time to try poles and use a pack.
 Poles can help significantly when walking uphill (not really great for downhill) and they are a wise investment for ultra races.
 Packs are important as weight causes more muscle damage.
 You need to condition your legs to the extra impact causes by the pack weight.
 It only take a couple of additional Kg of weight to have a big impact upon muscle damage.

 Hang on...
 I'm not an ultra runner, I'm just training for marathon